-A Reflection on Formation for Children
+A Reflection on Formation

 Less than three years ago, there were no youth programs at Grace.
 When I was hired as rector, the church decided to make one of its top missional priorities to develop a vibrant ministry to children, youth, and young adults.
 Now, we approach Christian formation of our young people in three different Sunday School classes.